-The Renal Arts Group have been awarded funding to programme a series of on-site and virtual visits to museums and galleries across Northern Ireland for the renal community.
-The visits will take place between November 2021 and February 2022, and aim to support the mental wellbeing of the renal community through engagement with the arts.
-Participants will have an opportunity to explore a local museum or take part in an online tour, build connections between the renal and arts community, and be encouraged and empowered to engage with the arts in the future.
+The Renal Arts Group were awarded funding from the Public Health Agency through the Clear Project to programme a series of on-site and virtual visits to museums and galleries across Northern Ireland for the renal community.
+The visits took place between November 2021 and February 2022, and aimed to support the mental wellbeing of the renal community through engagement with the arts.
+Participants had the opportunity to explore a local museum or take part in an online tour, and we received fantastic feedback from the participants who took part in these sessions!

-- Ulster American Folk Park, Wednesday 24th November 10.30am, Lunch included
+- Ulster American Folk Park, Omagh, On-site Visit

-- Irish linen centre & Lisburn Museum, Wednesday 19th January 2pm, Virtual Exhibition Tour
+- Irish Linen Centre & Lisburn Museum, Lisburn, Virtual Visit

 The group received funding from the Arts Council of Northern Ireland to develop William Johnston’s script for ‘The Starman, The Superhero and The Wizards’, working with award-winning playwright and producer Shannon Yee.
 Shannon will provide bespoke mentoring to William to develop the script, which will culminate in an innovative virtual performance with professional actors.
 The performance will become part of a larger body of patient-led work that will be taken to international conference to highlight the benefits of the arts for patients with kidney disease.

 The project aims to raise awareness and educate audiences of the realities of living with chronic disease and the importance of organ donation, and to encourage patients with chronic illness, including kidney disease, to explore the arts as a beneficial component of their rehabilitation by engaging with the performance and providing feedback on their experience.Watch 'The Starman, The Superhero and The Wizards'